Exceeding your storage on Dropbox Basic: FAQs

 What if I have more questions?

-If you have another question about the deletion of your data or about an email notification you received, you can contact us.
+If you have another question about the deletion of your data, recovering your deleted files and folders after exceeding your storage limit, or about an email notification you received, you can contact us.
 To do so:

 1. Log out of your Dropbox account.